zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/sharing-forms.md

     ![Selecting the Form widget](./sharing-forms/images/04.png)

 1. Add the _Form_ widget to the page.
-(If you had used a full page application template to create the page, use the page configuration to choose _Form_ from the _Full Page Application_ dropdown.)

     ![The blank Form widget on a page](./sharing-forms/images/01.png)